Rainbow Valley: The Dark Side of Mount Everest

 Key reasons for the accumulation of bodies:

 While some bodies have been successfully retrieved, these cases are rare and often require extraordinary effort and resources.
-The haunting reality is that Rainbow Valley serves as a somber testament.
-It symbolizes the ultimate price paid by those who dare to challenge Everest.
+The haunting reality is that Rainbow Valley serves as a somber testament to the ultimate price paid by those who dare to challenge Everest.

 Discover more from Nepal Travel Vibes